Skip to content

 Besides graphic design, Schlesinger proved to be a designer in several areas.
 He designed furniture, fonts and packaging.
 Moreover, not all of his work was commercial.
 I came across his name because he designed covers of books of N.V.
 Maçonnieke Uitgevers Maatschappij (and I suspect also the logo) such as those of the book Mysteriën En Inwijdingen In De Oudheid (‘Mysteries and Initiations in Antiquity’) by B.J. van der Zuylen (F.E.
 Farwerck).
 Schlesinger also designed various Ex Libris, such as Farwerck’s Masonic Ex Libris.

-Schlesinger and his wife were members of Le Droit Humain in Austria.
-Schlesinger was involved in the founding of the first mixed gender lodge in Austria: Vertrauen in 1922.
-It seems that there he was initiated, passed and raised on the same day.
+It seems that there Schlesinger was initiated, passed and raised on the same day.
 Schlesinger also designed the furniture and lighting for this lodge.
 Somewhat interesting in this regard is that at the time another Schlesinger was Grand Master of the Grand Lodge of Austria and he fiercely battled against first women in Freemasonry and then against Le Droit Humain.

 Schlesinger is relatively well known, at least some of his works are well known.
 For example, he created the logo of the chocolate factory Van Houten.
 What is also nice to see is that he used Masonic symbolism in a Safe Traffic campaign for the government, such as the eye in the triangle you see below and an hourglass with a scythe on another poster.

-Schlesinger was known well enough to have a book published about him, more than one in fact.
+Schlesinger was even known well enough to have a book published about him, more than one in fact.
 A nice edition with many images and a lot of information is the book Stefan Schlesinger, atelier voor reclame by Peter van Dam and Philip van Praag from 1977 which was re-published in 1997.

 In terms of style, some of Schlesinger’s work has something of Art Nouveau and he liked to work with the combination of text and image.
 The book provides a nice overview of the diversity of Schlesinger’s work.